stoodder/finchjs/pages/docs/overview.md

 _(boolean)_ - Was Finch.ignore() successful in removing hash listening

 #### See Also
-<a href="http://localhost.com:1337/index.html#docs/introduction/responding to url changes" alt="Responding to URL Changes" title="Responding to URL Changes">Responding to URL Changes</a>
+<a href="#docs/introduction/responding to url changes" alt="Responding to URL Changes" title="Responding to URL Changes">Responding to URL Changes</a>

+## &nbsp;
+## Finch.abort()
+Sometimes, especially when heavily utilizing asynchronous routes, we'll need to return contorl back to Finch even though we may be in the middle of currently processing a step in the route hierarchy.
+This is usually the case when an unexpected error occurs in our program and fails to call the childCallback for any reason.
+Finch.abort() brings control back to Finch for this very reason.

+#### See Also
+<a href="#docs/advancedTopics/Asynchronous routes/How do I abort a call?" alt="How do I abort a call?" title="How do I abort a call?">How do I abort a call?</a>